 Healing and collective liberation start with naming the root causes and impacts across lifespans and generations.
 Historically, storytelling has been an act of liberation and resilience, and these blogs create an intentional space for centering voices that have always existed, yet haven’t always been heard.
 It is the movement’s responsibility to listen.
-These pieces were written with vulnerability and courage, by colleagues who have collaborated in the Culturally Specific Collaborative and the Culturally Responsive Organizational Self-Assessment.
+These pieces were written with vulnerability and courage, by many colleagues throughout the state, including those who have collaborated in the Culturally Specific Collaborative and the Culturally Responsive Organizational Self-Assessment.
 We ask you to consider how their experiences are reflected throughout the movement as a result of overt and covert racism.
 After reading them, we’d be grateful to hear your thoughts.

 I’m Christine Smith.
 I’m an enrolled member of the Rincon Band of

 Luiseno Indians, and descended from the Kashia Band of Pomo